MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial-write-kusto-queries.md

 ## Use common query operators

-In this section, you'll learn some common query operators using the `StormEvents` table.
+Let's learn some common query operators using the `StormEvents` table.
 These operators are key to understanding KQL and will be used in many of your queries.

 ### count